model-driven-devops/MDT-Cribl/docs/cribl_setup.md

 <img src="https://github.com/model-driven-devops/MDT-Cribl/assets/65776483/4c5e1b01-3cbf-41fd-91aa-b14df06fb49b" width="40%" height="40%">
 </p>

 And of course, because we all love to sacrifice security for productivity, select the advanced settings and turn off "validate server certs".
 Once you're done you can go ahead and select add or save.

 <p align="center">
 <img src="https://github.com/model-driven-devops/MDT-Cribl/assets/65776483/59fef724-e396-4676-9c04-f86ba102b27b" width="40%" height="40%">
 </p>

 We are not sending any data yet, but you should be able to select "Logs" and check if cribl was able to establish a connection to ElasticSearch.
 If not, we can kick the can down the road and worry about troubleshooting that later.

-## Create Your Pipleine
+## Pipeline Creation

+### Challenges

 Now this is the fun and frustrating part of telemetry.
 We need to make our data useful.
 If you don’t take time to do this, you’ll spend cycles trying to create visualizations that will never tell the story you really want to tell.
 This gets tricky with MDT and OpenTelemetry, because the data is sent as one